-The Centre’s annual meeting was held on the 16th November at the Oval in London.
+The UKCRC TDCC’s annual meeting was held on 16th November, at the Kia Oval in London.
 UK Biobanking Showcase was a unique opportunity to bring together all stakeholders in the field.

 The day kicked off with a brief introductory video on the centre; Prof. Dame Jessica Corner, Pro-Vice-Chancellor at The University of Nottingham then opened the day with her thoughts on the initiative stating that humans tissue donations are a precious resource which should be made more accessible for research.

 Peter McIntyre, CancerWorld journalist then went on to discuss observations from his article Unlocking progress: why we need to change the culture of biobanking making the point that ‘Good Biobanks put patients first’.
 A panel discussion on the topics raised followed, featuring Mairead McKenzie, ICPV member; Dr. Nick Easom, UCL; Prof. Andy Hall, Conferderation of Cancer Biobanks and Dr. John Spaull, GSK.
 The discussions, chaired by Amanda Gibbon varied from the incentives that drive research and hinder sharing to the data that’s needed to get optimum use from samples.
 ‘No amount of data is enough’ was one valuable point made by Dr. Spaull.